SteelCompendium/compendium/docs/Classes/Elementalist/1st-Level Features/1st-Level Specialization Feature/It Is The Soul Which Hears.md

 # It Is The Soul Which Hears

-You can speak with and understand Animals, Plant Creatures, and Monstrosities, even if they don't share a language with you.
-Your ability to communicate with such creatures doesn't make them inherently more intelligent, but you can use Reason in place of Presence while making a Presence test to influence them.
+You can speak with and understand Animals, Monstrosities, and Plant Creatures, even if they don't share a language with you.
+Your ability to communicate with such creatures doesn't make them inherently more intelligent, but you can use Reason in place of Presence while making tests to influence them.

-Additionally, when you touch a living plant object, you can communicate with it telepathically.
+Additionally, whenever you touch a living plant that is not a Plant Creature, you can communicate with it telepathically.
 You can use words to communicate with the plant, but it communicates with you only by transmitting feelings and sensations that can't be overly specific.